CEM 11+ Non-Verbal & Numerical Reasoning Papers

-The CEM 11+ exam sets papers in verbal reasoning, non-verbal reasoning and numerical reasoning. .
-The ‘numerical reasoning test’ involves core maths skills needed for any school maths exam.
+The CEM 11+ exam sets papers in numerical reasoning, verbal reasoning and non-verbal reasoning.
+The CEM 11+ numerical reasoning papers involve core maths skills needed for any school maths exam.
 For more information Click Here

 Our titles offer practice material in the following CEM 11+ subjects:-

-The CEM 11+ exam sets papers in verbal reasoning, non-verbal reasoning and numerical reasoning.
-Schools can select which tests or combination of CEM tests to use and many schools supplement the CEM selection tests with their own “home produced” Mathematics exams.
+The CEM 11+ exam sets papers in numerical reasoning, verbal reasoning and non-verbal reasoning.
+Schools can select which tests or combination of CEM tests to use and many schools supplement the CEM 11+ exam with their own “home produced” Mathematics exams.
 CEM versions of the 11+ exam are closely aligned to the National Curriculum at Key Stage 2.
 In reality, the content of the Non-Verbal Reasoning exam may contain a lot of what is taught in school as part of the maths curriculum.
-The ‘numerical reasoning test’ involves core maths skills needed for any school maths exam.
+The ‘numerical reasoning paper’ involves core maths skills needed for any school maths exam.

 While there is a lot of content in Key Stage 2 maths the 4 basic operations: addition, subtraction, multiplication and division are central to almost all aspects of maths.
 Knowledge of these 4 operations alongside maths content such as fractions (including decimals), shape and space including perimeter and area, 2-D and 3-D shapes and their properties, shapes and their nets, reflection and rotation are just some of the very many areas of maths that a child approaching their 11+ exam must have full mastery and understanding of.